olalonde/phemex-puzzle/CLUES.md

 - Max said "Paul is good, you are in correct direction" after Paul proposed a new approach based on Google's hiring ad `WWWDOT - GOOGLE = DOTCOM`.
 For example, he proposed to solve `ETH + XRP + BTC = Phemex`.
-  That being said, Max later said that the Google inspiration hint was on related to step 1.
+  That being said, Max later said that the Google inspiration hint was only related to step 1.
 - Max said: "3 step, Prime is first step"
 - Max said: "Don't kill me when I announce solution".
 This might hint to the fact that the solution might be considered either "dumb" or